About the Honors College

 A few of my activities: Theta Tau, Tau Beta Pi, Alpha Beta Mu Eta, BIOE120 Undergraduate Teaching Fellow, Cell Biophysics Laboratory Researcher, Intramural sports

-What I enjoy most about my living and learning program: The thing I most enjoyed about my living and learning program was being a member of the close-knit community Honors Humanities fostered.
+What I enjoy most about my living-learning program: The thing I most enjoyed about my living-learning program was being a member of the close-knit community Honors Humanities fostered.
 In living with my fellow honors students, I was pushed to reach my full potential while easily developing friendships as a result of our mutually shared academic and social interests.
-The living and learning program allowed me to get to know my fellow honors students better, some of whom I would have never met in my engineering classes.
+The living-learning program allowed me to get to know my fellow honors students better, some of whom I would have never met in my engineering classes.

 Advice to prospective students about choosing a university or college: Choose a university that provides you with a means for continued personal growth.
 During college, you will develop a greater sense of independence as well as experience a diverse culture.
 Make sure that during these critical years of your life, your university has the resources and support to guide you.
 If they do, college will become the best years of your life!